 Dry Ingredients

-Baking Powder: to ensure our pancakes are light and fluffy, I am adding two teaspoons of baking powder.
+Baking Powder: Two teaspoons make the pancakes light and airy.
 For thinner pancakes, use one teaspoon.

 Wet Ingredients

-Plant Based Milk: I prefer to use creamier plant based milk in pancakes, such as oat or almond.
-You can sub with dairy milk or even buttermilk for an extra tang.
-Check out my rustic vegan almond blueberry cake recipe for tips on making your own vegan buttermilk.
+Plant-Based Milk: Creamier milks like oat or almond make the pancakes extra tender.
+You can also use dairy milk or homemade buttermilk for tang and fluff.
+See my rustic vegan almond blueberry cake recipe for tips on making vegan buttermilk.

 Toppings